Garciat/garciat.github.io/_posts/2017-07-06-integer-partition.md

 return *it - 1;
 ```

 Okay, okay.
-I agree that this approach is suboptimal.
+I agree that this approach is suboptimal in terms of implementability.
+You could argue that it's harder to implement than binary search.
 But, hey, at least we learned a couple of things about the STL.

 Don't forget to carefully scan through the [C++ algorithm library](http://en.cppreference.com/w/cpp/algorithm).